sightworks/slate/source/includes/_filter.md

 $.children.instructor.is($ => $.data["First Name"] == "Demo")
 ```

-Checks to see if the object matches the provided (Arrow Function)[#arrow-function].
+Checks to see if the object matches the provided [Arrow Function](#arrow-function).

-If the objects in the array are (Resource Pointers)[#resource-pointer], then the argument to the arrow function will be the resource pointed at, unless there was
+If the objects in the array are [Resource Pointers](#resource-pointer), then the argument to the arrow function will be the resource pointed at, unless there was
 an error resolving the resource, in which case the original resource pointer will be passed.

 ### ``Boolean Array.has(Value | ArrowFunction)``